michaelpetersubc/mapinator/workathon/README.md

 # EconJobMarket Data Entry Guide

 Welcome!
-If you are reading this guide, thank you for your interest in helping to work on EconJobMarkets (referred to as EJM below), a database to match PhD graduates with employment opportunities.
+If you are reading this guide, thank you for your interest in helping to work on EconJobMarket (referred to as EJM below), a database to match PhD graduates with employment opportunities.
 Over the years, tens of thousands of PhD candidates and graduates from all around the world have used EJM; which means that, as a side effect, EJM has also collected data that can be used for research.
 The research team at UBC, specifically, is investigating the relationship between the PhD-conferring institution and the institution that hires these PhD graduates (called applicants or candidates).

 In order to better track applicant outcomes from the PhD-conferring institution to the hiring institution, we need volunteers to manually search for applicants and add their outcomes to the database.
 This guide will cover how to do that, as well as how to solve some common problems you may encounter in the process of adding outcomes.

 ## Setting up the VSE Data Entry Tool

 Before making any entries, you will need to have the VSE Data Entry Tool installed on your computer.
 The tool was originally created by Kieran Weaver, and was modified by Jonah Heyl.
-It enables you to quickly search for the job placement outcomes of economics PhD graduates in the econjobmarket.org database.
-It automatically launches the site support.econjobmarket.org with three different candidate pages, along with corresponding web search tabs for their CVs.
+It enables you to quickly search for the job placement outcomes of economics PhD graduates in the EJM database.
+It automatically launches the [EJM support site](https://support.econjobmarket.org) with three different candidate pages, along with corresponding web search tabs for their CVs.

 ### Prerequisites
-You must be logged into your account on support.econjobmarket.org before using this tool.
-If you are a first-time user, you should have received credentials through email.
-The login page can be accessed through this [link](https://support.econjobmarket.org/user/login).
-As well, you must have Python installed on your computer.

-### Prerequisites
-You must be logged into your account on support.econjobmarket.org before using this tool.
+You must be logged into your account on https://support.econjobmarket.org before using this tool.
 If you are a first-time user, you should have received credentials through email.
 The login page can be accessed through this [link](https://support.econjobmarket.org/user/login).
 As well, you must have Python installed on your computer.

 ### Downloading the File
 1. Go to https://github.com/Jonah-Heyl/EJM_button.